 The design and output

-The circuit board you intend to use must have a layout.
+The blank printed circuit board you intend to use must have a layout.
 This layout must be designed by software.
 You can use software like OrCAD, Eagle, KiCad, or Altium Designers for the layout.
 After creating the PCB design, export the design.
 The design needs to be exported into a format.

 You will convert the design into an output format.
 The designer can do this by making use of the extended Gerber.
 This software encodes important data like component notations, tracking layers, and apertures.
 The blank board needs to go through some checks to ensure there are no errors.